 430 Railroad Street, St. Johnsbury.
 748-0158. www.nekartisansguild.com.
 Open Monday through Saturday, 10:30 a.m.–5:30 p.m.

 OLD STONE HOUSE MUSEUM (ORLEANS COUNTY HISTORICAL SOCIETY)

 109 Old Stone House Road, Brownington.
 754-2022. [email protected]. www.oldstonehousemuseum.org.
 Museum is closed for the winter, but the Alexander Twilight Visitors’ Center and gift shop are open year-round, Wednesday through Sunday, 11 a.m. to 5 p.m.
 Closed Monday and Tuesday.

 PARKER PIE GALLERY

 Parker Pie Co., West Glover Village.
 525-3366. www.parkerpie.com.
-New paintings by Maggie Neale on display until June 1.
+Gerry Trevits: New paintings of the Northeast Kingdom, on display until December 7.

 ROWE DESIGNS CUSTOM PICTURE FRAMING & GALLERY

 287 East Main Street, Newport.
 Open Tuesday through Thursday, 10 a.m.–5:30 p.m., Friday 10 a.m.–5 p.m., and Saturday 10 a.m.–noon.
 Featuring wood carvings by Al Diem, scenic and nature photography by Robert Lyons and Gustav Verderber, Bella Doni Pottery, Edgewater Jewelry, original art by John Rowe, Elry Maze, Deb Cowan, Pat Lipinsky.